 Char Siu sauce (叉烧酱), also called Chinese barbecue marinade, is a popular condiment commonly used in Chinese cooking.
 It is thick, sweet, quite salty, and is flavored with five-spice powder.
 It is often used to glaze braised or grilled meats, but can also be used as a marinade or to add flavor to noodle dishes, stir-fries, etc.

 The most popular brand of Char Siu sauce is Lee Kum Kee, unfortunately I recently discovered this sauce is not vegan as it contains honey.
-Let's make our own!
-It's not only healthier, but also cheaper!
+Time to make our own, it's not only healthier, but also cheaper!

 Preparing the sauce takes just 10 minutes and requires only 7 ingredients!